 If you get as excited as I do when treasure hunting, you need to be extra wary about your selections.
 It’s easy to get carried away with a “find” and overlook flaws that diminish value.
 You may feel rushed because there are other eager shoppers on all sides.
 Slow down and inspect the merchandise!

 Here’s a short guide to help you use your five senses to become a savvy reseller:

 Odors are a bane to buyers and can be difficult to remove.
-Take note when you enter a home and be on guard if you detect odors such as mildew and smoke—common culprits that can destroy a desirable item.
-Airing and washing items can sometimes eliminate odors but this involves time and hassle and may not be satisfactory.
+Take note when you enter a home and be on guard if you detect mildew or smoke—common culprits that can destroy a desirable item.
+Airing and washing items can sometimes eliminate smells but this involves time and hassle and may not be satisfactory.
 Cat urine is particularly difficult to remove and noxious to the nostrils (no offense to felines intended).
 There is also a rather mysterious odor that tends to creep into the homes of the elderly.
-If something stinks, trust your instincts and rest assured it will smell even worse when you remove the item from its environment, which is probably masking much of the smell.
-Pass on moldy or musty items—these odors can spread when stored with pristine inventory.
+If something stinks, trust your instincts and rest assured it will smell even worse when you remove the item from its environment, which often masks much of the smell.
+Pass on moldy or musty items—these odors spread when stored with pristine inventory.